Important Updates

 1. Strengthening the UK care workforce with domestic talent: This will be achieved by ending overseas recruitment for care workers.
 While this may appear to be a significant cost in the pursuit of prioritizing domestic talent—already strained by workforce shortages and limited resources—the rationale behind this decisive measure is to curb immigration abuse and prevent human exploitation, both of which are increasingly pressing concerns, particularly within the UK care sector.
 According to an article in the Business & Human Rights Resource Centre, written by Aine Fox from The Independent (UK) more than 39,000 care workers were sponsored since October 2020 under the health care visa route whose licences were later revoked.

 2. Applying robust visa regulations: Stricter rules will be introduced to tackle exploitation.
 This includes employers prioritising foreign care workers already residing in the UK during recruitment.
-Further, the salary threshold under the health care visa will rise from £23,200 to £25,000.00.
+Further, the salary threshold under the health care visa has recently risen from £23,200.00 to £25,000.00.

 3. SOC 6135 and 6136 will be removed from the shortage list on 22 July 2028.
 Until this time, continuity of employment will be upheld.
 This period of employment can then be relied on for subsequent settlement applications.